-The Conference Program will be updated for 2015 in September 2014.
+The 2015 Conference Program will be updated in September.
+Please return then for more details.

 Dedicated to providing members of the Eastern wine and grape industries with relevant, practical and valuable information to further their product quality and business success.

 The 2014 conference program is outlined in the 2014 Conference Sessions section below.
 Highlights of the program include:

 - Solutions to current issues in Eastern viticulture, from the grape supply to frost damage and more

 - New technology sessions for enology and viticulture